About this Session

-AJ Patel is ecstatic to be performing at Broadway Sessions for his second time.
+AJ Patel is ecstatic to be performing at Broadway Sessions once again!
 AJ was born and raised in Maryland, USA, where he performed in several musicals since the age of 8.
 When he's not in class studying musical theatre at The University of Adelaide, he likes to spend his time eating.
 AJ would like to thank his friends and family back home who helped have him throughout his journey in the theatre.

 Alisa has been performing in musicals in Adelaide for over 10 years.
 Alisa's favourite roles include Gary Coleman in Avenue Q (MBM, 2011), Reno in Dusty (The Met, 2011) and Enid in Legally Blonde the Musical (Hills, 2014).
 Most recently Alisa performed in Violet (Davine Interventionz) for the Adelaide Fringe.
 Currently Alisa is rehearsing for Aida with the Hills Musical Company.
 Alisa has trained in jazz, tap, contemporary and hip hop dance and has vocal tuition with Kirsty Roberts.

 Amy Neumann returns for her Broadway Sessions swan song before returning to her home in America in August.
 She recently closed a successful run as Olive in The Odd Couple – Female Version for Blackwood Players.
 Before moving to Australia, Amy worked across the US as a performer and director.
 She has appeared at the Kennedy Center, Ford's Theatre, Syracuse Stage, Round House Theatre, and the American Century Theatre, as well touring the US and Canada in both The Adventures of Tom Sawyer (Becky Thatcher) and Annie (July).
 Favorite roles include Alice Nutting/Edwin Drood in The Mystery of Edwin Drood, the Baker's Wife in Into the Woods, and Cecily in The Importance of Being Earnest.

 Amy spent 17 years as a company member of Now This, Washinton DC's only totally improvised musical comedy troupe.
 She currently teaches for ArtStream, Inc., where she specializes in teaching actors with disabilities.
 Ms. Neumann holds a BFA in acting from Syracuse University and a Masters of Social Work from the Catholic University of America.
 Her favorite role is being wife to Jonathan and mum to Micah, 7, and Becca, 5.